Bunjevci: Serbia

-In Serbia, Croats (included the Croatian sub-ethnic group of Bunjevci and Šokci) were recognized as a minority in 2002 and reprecented by the Croat National Council and for those, who consider themself as a separate Bunjevac minority, are reprecented by the Bunjevac National Council in 2010.
+In Serbia, Croats (including the Croatian sub-ethnic group of Bunjevci and Šokci) were recognized as ethnic minority in 2002 and reprecented by the Croat National Council and for those, who consider themself as a separate Bunjevac ethnicity, are reprecented by the Bunjevac National Council.

-The national councils receive funds from the state and province to finance their own governing body, cultural, and educational organisations.
-The level of funding for the National Councils depends on the results of a census, in which the Serbian citizens can register and self-declare as belonging to a state-recognized minority of their choice.
+The ethnic minority councils receive funds from the state and province to finance their own governing body, cultural, and educational organisations.
+The level of funding for the ethnic minority councils depends on the results of a census, in which the Serbian citizens are registered and can self-declare as belonging to a state-recognized ethnic minority of their choice.